lucaferranti/ForwardModeAD/docs/source/tutorial.rst

    3.0 11.5

 As for the previous cases, ``directionalDerivative`` and ``jvp`` can also take a function as input.
-Similarly to ``gradient`` and ``jacobian``, the function passed cannot be generic and the domain must be written down as a type variable
+Similarly to ``gradient`` and ``jacobian``, the function passed cannot be generic and the domain must be written down as a type variable.

 .. code-block:: chapel